Cool-Cole/8080-Tools/README.md

 - [x] Implement all opcodes (excluding special instructions that need to be handled at a higher level)
 - [x] Run the emulator against a testing rom
 - [ ] Run the emulator aginst multiple testing roms
+- [ ] Implement a GDB like debugging interface
 - [ ] Time Travel Debugging

 ## Sources